 With so many writers now blogging and using social media, this is an easy one to do from the comfort of your own laptop screen.
 However, connecting and networking with other writers shouldn’t be done superficially, or you’ll learn nothing from it.
 Make sure you take the time to actually engage with your fellow writers and support them in their writing pursuits as well as your own!

 Search for the #amwriting and #WritingCommunity hashtags on social media and you will find lots of people that way.
-Join in with #NaNoWriMo, a thriving community where they encourage people to pen a novel in a month.
+Join in with #NaNoWriMo, a thriving community that encourages people to pen a novel in a month.
 Or check out Instagram where so many writers hang out, here are some amazing Instagram accounts for writers to follow to get you started.

 Let me know in the comments if any of the tips here have proven helpful, or if you have any of your own to add.
-Let me know how your writing project is going over on Twitter or Facebook too, and if you’re looking for more writing tips you can check out this board on my Pinterest for more creative writing prompts.
-Good luck!
+Let me know how your writing project is going and if you’re looking for more writing tips you can check out this board on my Pinterest for more creative writing prompts.